moderndatacompany/dataos.info/docs/resources/policy.md

 Additionally, the Resource section offers various configurable attributes, which can be explored further on the link: [Attributes of Resource section.](../resources/resource_attributes.md)

 #### **Policy-specific Section Configuration**

 The Policy-specific Section focuses on the configurations specific to the Policy Resource.
-Each Policy Resource-type has its own YAML syntax.
+Each Policy-type has its own YAML syntax.

 **Access Policy Syntax**

-Access Policies are defined using a subject-predicate-object triad.
+Access Policies are defined using a [subject-predicate-object](./policy/understanding_abac_pdp_and_pep.md#attribute-based-access-control-abac) triad.
 The YAML syntax for an Access Policy is as follows:

 ```yaml
 policy: